-The present study was undertaken to assess the population status and distribution of Travancore tortoise, Indotestudo travancorica in Western Ghats of Karnataka, Kerala and Tamil Nadu for a period of three years from April, 20022 to March, 2025.
-The survey was carried out covering wild life sanctuaries, tiger reserves, National parks and protected forests.
-During the survey we encountered the Travancore tortoise in all the three states, however the frequency of sightings were very less, as the species are under severe threat.
-This indicates drastic decline in the population of the species in the wild.
-It is observed that the season also play a major role in frequency of sightings of the species in the wild.
-The monsoon season are the ideal season for sightings of the species in the wild as compared to other seasons.
+The present study was undertaken to assess the population status and distribution of the Travancore tortoise, Indotestudo travancorica in the Western Ghats of Karnataka, Kerala and Tamil Nadu for a period of three years from April, 2022 to March, 2025.
+The survey was carried out covering wild life sanctuaries, tiger reserves, national parks and protected forests.
+During the survey we encountered the Travancore tortoise in all three states; however, the frequency of sightings was very low, as the species is under severe threat.
+This evidence indicates a drastic decline in the population of the species in the wild.
+It is observed that the season also plays a major role in the frequency of sightings of the species in the wild.
+The monsoon season is the ideal season for sightings of the species in the wild as compared to other seasons.